Systematic Repentance: a structured approach to change

 The systems of MAN PWR and GRL PWR help add structure by identifying 6 themes that you can set goals within.
 What I will share here is only one version of these acronyms, but I think it is the simplest place to start.
 As you gain momentum and experience you can explore other versions of these acronyms that are also very helpful

 M stands for "minister" and G is for "give."
 These are both about discerning and meeting the needs of others.
-Many teenagers ask their parents what they would like done, then they choose something off of the list they made to work on each day.
+Many teenagers ask their parents what they would like done, and then they choose something off of the list they made to work on each day.
 Others I know choose to index names for Family Search for a set amount of time.
 I knew one young man who made lunch for his younger sister every single day (she ate a lot of PB&J).
 The idea is to find a need and meet it.
 As was said previously, this goal should be specific enough that it is very clear whether or not you completed it at the end of the day.

 A stands for "action" and this R is for "run."
 These are all about using your body in productive ways, which often includes exercise or Flagpole drills (you can read an article about Flagpoles here), but can be other things.
 Because doing something physically strenuous that raises your heart rate is one of the quickest ways to kill temptation, I often recommend that this goal focuses on Flagpoles and similar activities.
 But if you are already doing those things as part of your Border Patrol and don't feel the added accountability of making it a PoWeR goal would be helpful, you can choose something else.
 For many people, practicing their preferred sport, art, or instrument make meaningful and beneficial goals.

 N stands for "no" and L is for "limit."
 Both of these focus on controlling our "natural man" (Mosiah 3:19) behaviors.
 This is something that you want to change or remove from yourself.
 The other 5 goals focus on adding improved behaviors.
 This goal is about removing and replacing behaviors that hold you back or are undesired.
-Some of the people I work with struggle with addiction, and so this goal is all about practicing sobriety.
+Some of the people I work with struggle with addiction, so this goal is all about practicing sobriety.
 Others focus on removing bad habits or behavior patterns they are displeased with.
 Here are a few examples: no technology in private places (bathroom, bedroom, etc); stop biting my nails; I will not lose my temper with my child and use "unnecessary roughness" to complete the task (diaper change, bath, brushing teeth, etc); I will limit my use of social media and video games until after daily tasks (homework, chores, errands, etc) are done.

 For both MAN PWR and GRL PWR the PWR goals are the same.